transitland/www-transit-land/_posts/2016-04-04-nyc-frequency.md

 title: "Made using Transitland: An interactive visualization of New York City transit frequency"
 ---

-***A guest post by [Tyler A. Green](http://www.tyleragreen.com/), a public-transit enthusiast and Transitland contributor in Fort Collins, Denver.
+***A guest post by [Tyler A. Green](http://www.tyleragreen.com/), a public-transit enthusiast and Transitland contributor in Fort Collins, Colorado.
 He's created an interactive visualization of transit frequency across New York City, which he [introduced on his blog](http://www.tyleragreen.com/blog/2016/02/new-york-city-transit-frequency-visualization/) and [described in updated form on his blog](http://www.tyleragreen.com/blog/2016/03/updated-new-york-city-transit-frequency-visualization/).
 Tyler was kind enough to share his experience:***

 As a software geek and a transit fanatic, I was ecstatic when I first learned about Transitland.
 Are you saying I can practice programming and study transit data at the same time?
 Sign me up!